MaxCarlson/StuckFish/README.md

 Click to see full match.

-(Stuckfish is much slower at the start as Hermann is using an opening book where Stuckfish is not) [![Click](https://github.com/MaxCarlson/StuckFish/blob/master/Images/StuckFishPlay.gif)](https://raw.githubusercontent.com/MaxCarlson/StuckFish/master/Images/StuckFish.webm)
+(Stuckfish is much slower at the start of the match than Hermann as Stuck is not using an opening book) [![Click](https://github.com/MaxCarlson/StuckFish/blob/master/Images/StuckFishPlay.gif)](https://raw.githubusercontent.com/MaxCarlson/StuckFish/master/Images/StuckFish.webm)